To create and manage service levels requires the following:

 valid - bad.

 Request-based SLOs are based on an SLI defined as the ratio of the number of good requests to the total number of requests.
-A request-based SLO is met when that ratio meets or exceeds the goal for the compliance period.
+A request-based SLO is met when that ratio meets or exceeds the target for the compliance period.

 In this section you’ll find some SLIs that are typically used to measure the performance of services and browser applications.